rtansf/cubify/README.md

     aggCubes = cubify.aggregateCube('purchases_binned_2', agg)
     aggCube = aggCubes[0]

-Now when we list the cube cells for the aggregated cube we get our two new measures, AverageRevenue and TotalQty and cube now contains only 2 cells, one per product.
+Now when we list the cube rows for the aggregated cube we get our two new measures, AverageRevenue and TotalQty and cube now contains only 2 rows, one per product.

     {..., 'dimensions': {'ProductId': 'P2'}, 'measures': {'AverageRevenue': 16.95, 'TotalQty': 10.0}, ...}
     {..., 'dimensions': {'ProductId': 'P1'}, 'measures': {'AverageRevenue': 20.294117647058822, 'TotalQty': 34.0}, ...}